muhiro12/Bestuff/README.md

 ## Features

-- Record stuff with a title, category, note and score
+- Record stuff with a title, note and score
 - Predict new entries from spoken text
 - Browse and search the saved items
 - Group items with custom tags